eptgen/assignment3/README.md

 Part B.

-To render the torus, run the command `python -m surface_rendering_main --config-name=torus_surface`, and the images should appear as PNGs in the images/part_5 folder.
+To render the torus, run the command `python -m surface_rendering_main --config-name=torus_surface`, and the images should appear as PNGs in the `images/part_5` directory.

+To train the Neural SDF, run the command `python -m surface_rendering_main --config-name=points_surface`, and the images should appear as PNGs in the `images/part_6` directory.